rmky/SapConnector/Docs/Connecting_via_oData/index.md

 - Each business object should have exactly one URL endpoint
 - Each URL should yield exaclty one business object type (eventually including expanded related objects)
-- Be accurate in your $metadata - if an attribute is marked filterable, it should really be filterable!
+- Be accurate in your $metadata - if an EntityType property is marked filterable, it should really be filterable!
 - Make listing endpoints (EntitySet) as generic as possible to allow the UI designer to pick his filters and sorters without having to request code changes every time.